Merv-Local 4.0.0 · Merv-Server

 Who is it for?

-QA engineers, developers, and release owners who want live progress, historical comparison, and actionable KPIs from local or CI test runs — without a reporting server.
+QA engineers, developers, and release owners who want centralized visibility into test runs — live progress, historical comparison, and actionable KPIs — on disk with Merv-Local or in the cloud with Merv-Server.

 Start reporting in minutes